Broward County Suffering Critical 911 Dispatcher Shortage

 FORT LAUDERDALE (CBSMiami) — A nationwide shortage of emergency 911 operators includes at least one South Florida county.

-Broward County is looking to fill close to 90 empty dispatcher positions.READ MORE: Expert: 'Biggest Mental Health Crisis' Post-Pandemic Affecting Children
+Broward County is looking to fill close to 90 empty dispatcher positions.READ MORE: Going To The Fort Lauderdale Air Show This Weekend?
+Here's What You Need To Know

 Tuesday, Broward County commissioners held a meeting with Sheriff Gregory Tony about the situation which, according to a report by the Sun Sentinel, has led to thousands of unanswered 911 calls.